-Guided tractor rides in a hay wagon are very popular.
-Daily trips are available during the summer.
-Each trip takes about 40 minutes.
-Trips to the lighthouse, where the view is optimal and the sunset truly amazing, are also available.
+Guided tractor rides in a hay wagon are available for groups during the summer.
+Trips to the lighthouse, where the view is optimal and the sunset truly amazing, are also available for groups.
+Please contact hrisey@hrisey.net for further information.